Totally surrendering every idol in my life has been a TALL order.

-You don’t know you have made something an IDOL until you have to lay it down!
+Until you have to lay it down!

 Growing up in a highly dysfunctional home meant I had a lot of idols I wasn’t even aware of; self-protection, privacy, and family approval, spring immediately to my mind.
-I hung on so tight to these things that the Lord had to patiently, but persistently, pry my fingers from each one of them!
+I hung on so tight to these things that the Lord had to patiently, but persistently, pry my fingers from each one of them.

 Yes it was painful, but I had to learn that to obey the Lord’s, “Follow me,” meant He was to be my primary place for love, approval, and esteem.
 God wanted me to surrender my ideals of safety—for His, “Trust Me in ALL things.”
 And no, it wasn’t easy, because idols can wrap their tentacles around our hearts without our even being aware they are there.

 Then, Jesus comes to us and says, “Follow Me.” and suddenly you are faced with an unexpected and unwanted decision to lay down something you think you cannot live without; a good thing; a treasured thing.

 You didn’t know that following would mean laying down something so precious to you.

 When God said, “Lay this down.”
 I said…

 “Wait a minute!
 You can’t mean you want me to give up this!”

 These things had been my life raft from my earliest years.

 And so… destiny, and Jesus—waited.